 Don't worry, we're here to clear up any confusion you might have.
-Over the years we've learn't a lot about golf marketing.
-So, let us share some of the insights we've learned from our industry partners, customers, and our own experience as a new golf management software provider.
+Over the years we've learned a lot about golf marketing.
+So, let us share some of the insights we've gathered from our industry partners, customers, and our own experience as a golf management software provider.

 It's not an easy task to market a golf course anymore.
 Non-digital costs are extremely high and only produce mediocre results.
 Online advertising space is becoming more and more expensive while organic search results are getting harder to show up on.